WillBooster/cookie-technique/README.md

 # cookie-technique

-:cookie: :heart: :tomato: A cookie clicker mod for meeting pomodoro technique.
+:cookie: :heart: :tomato: A mod of cookie clicker for meeting pomodoro technique.